 Suspect in custody after 1 killed, 2 injured in northeast Edmonton

-Police have taken a 25-year-old man into custody after one person was killed and two others were injured in northeast Edmonton Wednesday afternoon.
+Police took a 25-year-old man into custody after one person was killed and two others were injured in northeast Edmonton Wednesday afternoon.

 The Edmonton Police Service apprehended Clarence Lawrence around 6 p.m.
 Wednesday.